hashicorp/terraform-provider-azuread/website/docs/r/application_password.html.markdown

 The following arguments are supported:

-* `object_id` - (Required) The Object ID of the Application or Service Principal for which this password should be created.
+* `object_id` - (Required) The Object ID of the Application for which this password should be created.
 Changing this field forces a new resource to be created.

-* `value` - (Required) The Password for this Application or Service Principal.
+* `value` - (Required) The Password for this Application .

 * `end_date` - (Optional) The End Date which the Password is valid until, formatted as a RFC3339 date string (e.g. `2018-01-01T01:02:03Z`).
 Changing this field forces a new resource to be created.